 Incorporated in 1903, Englewood is a full-service city 20 minutes south of downtown Denver, where residents and businesses benefit from major transportation corridors and a central location.
 The city is known for its small-town charm and its proximity to a major metropolitan area.

 For an example of why many people move to Colorado, come to Englewood's CityCenter.
 Here residential, commercial and cultural facilities blend to form a civic patchwork, connected by grassy walkways and accessible by car, bus, bike and light rail.

 The private University of Denver is located here, responsible for the city's funky, college-town character and Condoleezza Rice's bachelor of arts degree.
 At the Magness Arena watch the DU Pioneers compete for yet another NCAA hockey championship.
 An area must-see is the newly restored Gothic Theatre, a beautiful art-deco venue dating back to the 1920s.
 Meanwhile, the Museum of Outdoor Arts at the Englewood Civic Center boasts a collection of public art and an amphitheater that hosts the Sounds of Summer Concert Series and a variety of other musical and dramatic performances.

-The city sits adjacent to Cherry Creek Reservoir, where visitors enjoy swimming, sailing, boating and water skiing.
+The city sits adjacent to Cherry Creek State Park, where visitors enjoy swimming, sailing, boating and water skiing.
 Englewood is also home to a well-designed recreation center, a skateboard park and several athletic fields.
 Meanwhile, hiking, skiing, camping and other forms of alpine recreation are just an hour's drive west.